Orchid fleck virus: Prevention

-Treatment

-Once a plant is infected with OFV, it is unclear whether pruning visibly infected tissue will cure the plant of the virus.
-It is also unclear whether infected plants produce seeds containing viral particles.

 History

 The earliest recorded work concerning Orchid Fleck Virus was published in Japan in 1969.
-OFV was reported as concentrations of short, rod-like particles in chlorotic lesions on the leaves of boat orchids of the genus Cymbidium.
+OFV was reported as concentrations of short, rod-like particles in chlorotic lesions on the leaves of Cymbidium orchids.

 Human relevance

-Orchids and other tropical flowers are extremely important to the agricultural economy of many Southeast Asian countries.
-The Vanda 'Miss Joaquim' orchid hybrid is Singapore's national flower.
+Orchids are extremely important to the agricultural economy of many Southeast Asian countries.
+For example, the Singapore orchid is Singapore's national flower.
 According to the Orchid Society, the world market for orchids is worth more than $1 billion with Japan and the United States leading the way in 2010.
 In the US in 2005 produced around $144 million worth of orchids.